Nice to meet you

-On a personal level, as someone who deeply values family, I understand that legacy isn't just about biological children—it's about the people who matter most to you.
+As someone who deeply values family, I understand that legacy isn't just about biological children—it's about the people who matter most to you.
 Whether that's nephews, nieces, siblings, friends, or causes you care about, estate planning is something you do for the people and purposes you love most.

 My own experience with my nephews and niece has shown me how important it is to think beyond traditional family structures when planning your legacy.
 You won't be the one to benefit from the plan we design together—the people who will benefit are the ones you've chosen to care for, who will be dealing with things after you're gone.